“Montanans Against Assisted Suicide: New law would protect vulnerable, disabled and elderly”

 SB 220, which would have permitted Oregon-style doctor-prescribed suicide was introduced by Sen. Dick Barrett.
 The bill failed.

-Senator Anders Blewett, D-Great Falls, has introduced a bill.
+Senator Anders Blewett, D-Great Falls, introduced a bill.
 Senate bill no. 167, to create a regulatory framework for the practice of doctor-prescribed suicide.

 Neither the Hinkle bill nor the Blewett bill received sufficient support for passage.